artefactual/atom-docs/user-manual/add-edit-content/physical-storage.rst

 =====================

-Linking :term:`archival descriptions <archival description>` to physical locations is performed in the archival description for the resource.
+Linking :term:`archival descriptions <archival description>` to physical locations is performed from the :term:`view page` of the related archival description.

 Add/change container links
 --------------------------

 Physical storage can be linked at any :term:`level of description`.
-When viewing a description as a logged-in user, click on More, and then on Link physical storage:
+When viewing a description as a logged-in user, click on the "More" button in the :term:`button block`, and then on "Link physical storage":

 .. image:: images/physical-storage-link.*
    :align: center